GreptimeTeam/docs/user-guide/concepts.md

 infrastructure of cloud era, and benefits from its elasticity and commodity storage.

-The core developers of Greptime DB have been building time-series data platform for years.
-Based on their best-practices, Greptime DB is born to give you:
+The core developers of GreptimeDB have been building time-series data platform for years.
+Based on their best-practices, GreptimeDB is born to give you:

 - A standalone binary that scales to highly-available distributed cluster, with transparent experience from user's perspective